awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==

+= 6.0.1, February 19, 2017 =
+* Fixed: Typo that caused an issue with PHP 7 installs.

 = 6.0.0, February 18, 2017 =
 * New: Completely overhauled design, from top to bottom.
 The plugin has been completely rewritten.